 York's National Railway Museum – the biggest in the world, with more than 100 locomotives – is well-presented and crammed with fascinating stuff.
 It is laid out on a vast scale and is housed in a series of giant railway sheds – allow at least two hours to do it justice.
 The museum also now includes a high-tech simulator experience of riding on the Mallard (£4), which set the world speed record for a steam locomotive in 1938 (126mph).

-Highlights for the trainspotters among us include a replica of George Stephenson's Rocket (1829), the world's first 'modern' steam locomotive; the sleek and streamlined Mallard, which set the world speed record for a steam locomotive in 1938 (126mph); a 1960s Japanese Shinkansen bullet train; and the world-famous Flying Scotsman, the first steam engine to break the 100mph barrier (now restored to full working order).
+Highlights for trainspotters include a replica of George Stephenson's Rocket (1829), the world's first 'modern' steam locomotive; the sleek and streamlined Mallard; a 1960s Japanese Shinkansen bullet train; and an exhibition dedicated to the world-famous Flying Scotsman, the first steam engine to break the 100mph barrier (now restored to full working order and touring the UK).
 There's also a massive 4-6-2 loco from 1949 that's been cut in half to demonstrate how it works (daily talk at 4pm).

-Even if you're not a rail nerd, you'll enjoy looking through the gleaming, silk-lined carriages of the royal trains used by queens Mary, Adelaide and Victoria and king Edward VII, or having a Brief Encounter moment over tea and scones at the museum's station platform cafe.
-Allow at least two hours to do it all justice.
+Even if you're not a rail nerd, you'll enjoy looking through the gleaming, silk-lined carriages of the royal trains used by Queens Mary, Adelaide and Victoria and King Edward VII.

-The museum is about 400m west of the train station and if you don't fancy walking you can ride the road train (adult/child £2/1, April to October) that runs between the minster and museum every 30 minutes from 11am to 4pm.
+The museum is about 400m west of the train station.
+A road train (adult/child £3/2) runs between the minster and museum every 30 minutes from 11am to 4pm, weather permitting.